Shakya: Location

-The Shakyas lived along the foothills of the Himālaya mountains, with their neighbours to the west and south being the kingdom of Kosala, their neighbours to the east across the Rohiṇī river being the related Koliya tribe, while on the north-east they bordered on the Mallakas of Kusinārā.
-To the north, the territory of the Shakyas stretched into the Himālayas until the forested regions of the mountains, which formed their northern border.
+The Shakyas lived in the Terai – an area south of the foothills of the Himalayas and north of the Indo-Gangetic Plain with their neighbors to the west and south being the kingdom of Kosala, their neighbors to the east across the Rohni River being the related Koliya tribe, while on the northeast they bordered on the Mallakas of Kushinagar.
+To the north, the territory of the Shakyas stretched into the Himalayas until the forested regions of the mountains, which formed their northern border.

 The capital of the Shakyas was the city of Kapilavastu.

 Etymology

-The name of the Shakyas is attested primarily in the Pāli forms Sakya and Sakka, and the Sanskrit form Śākya.
+The name of the Shakyas is attested primarily in the Pali forms Sakya and Sakka, and the Sanskrit form Śākya.